apiaryio/ivy/README.md

 * Explicit is better then implicit
   * In first version, use explicit task registrations
   * Leave continuation and function "backresolve" to v2

+* Task registries must be same on both sides
+  * "Protocol" specification for backends in other languages

+* Serialization boundaries
+  * There are (mostly) no requirements on payload in queues
+  * Default "protocol" is JSON, should be separated into serialization module/package
+  * Protobufs should be neat choice

 ### Installation